What Goes Up: Reception

+The film was panned by critics.
+Metacritic, which uses a weighted average, assigned the film a score of 22 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 Variety described it as "a pointless and pretentious drama that -- given its title and direct linkage to the 1986 Challenger shuttle disaster—nearly adds tasteless to its unflattering hat trick."
-The New York Times wrote "There’s some nice filmmaking tucked inside 'What Goes Up,' a muddle of moods and intentions."
+The New York Times wrote "There's some nice filmmaking tucked inside 'What Goes Up,' a muddle of moods and intentions."
 The Chicago Tribune, The Hollywood Reporter, the Los Angeles Times, and several other publications also panned the film.

 Some critics, however, did offer positive reviews.
 Andrew O'Hehir of Salon.com describes the film as "a nifty little tragicomedy... dark, droll and sentimental in roughly the correct proportions."
 Noel Murray from The AV Club wrote, "Glatzer and [co-writer] Lawson show a deep understanding of how common ideals can hold even a community of outsiders together."
 Pete Hammond of Hollywood.com called it "a darkly funny and wonderfully twisted story that marches to its own surprising beat."
 Former WNBC critic Jeffery Lyons, who called it a "wonderful little film," invited the movie to be screened at the film festival he curates in Breckenridge, Colorado in June, 2009.